 - Battery Cables – One Red, One Black Per Battery

-- These will connect the batteries to each other and the solar controller, allowing the controller to balance voltage between, serve power out of them, and prevent them from over-draining.
+- These will connect the batteries and the solar controller, allowing the controller to balance voltage between, serve power out of them, and prevent them from over-draining.

 Choose Your Structure